Rise to Success: Career Highlights of Christian Yelich

 March 22, 2015: Contract Extension with Marlins

-On March 22, 2015, Christian Yelich and the Miami Marlins finalized a seven-year, $49.57 million contract extension.
+On March 22, 2015, Christian Yelich finalized a seven-year, $49.57 million contract extension with the Miami Marlins.

 2016: Starting Outfielder

-On January 25, 2018, Christian Yelich was traded from the Miami Marlins to the Milwaukee Brewers.
+On January 25, 2018, Christian Yelich was traded by the Miami Marlins to the Milwaukee Brewers.

-In 2018, Christian Yelich won the first NL batting title in Brewers history, received the Hank Aaron Award, and was named the National League MVP.
+In 2018, Christian Yelich finished the season with impressive stats, won the NL batting title, the Hank Aaron Award, and was named the National League Most Valuable Player.

 March 31, 2019: Home Run Record